 Unaccompanied Bach has taken him all over Europe, from Bach’s birthplace in Eisenach to the Palace of Frederick the Great at Potsdam, the Prague Spring Festival and twice to Leipzig as a juror for the Bach Competition.
 His recording of the Cello Suites (Resonus) won both Gramophone and BBC Music Magazine Awards, and was one of three recordings of the Cello Suites included alongside Casals’ in Gramophone’s list of “The 50 Greatest Bach Recordings”.
 A performance featured in Sir John Eliot Gardiner's BBCTV programme “Bach: A Passionate Life”.

 As a member of the Eroica Quartet, formed as a response to recent research into nineteenth-century performance, he performed all over Europe and the USA.
 Their recordings of Beethoven, Mendelssohn, Schumann, Debussy and Ravel have astonished critics.
-Research begun whilst a student of Peter le Huray at Cambridge resulted in the now growing revival of improvised chordal accompaniment on the cello, with performances, recordings and publications in Early Music, The Strad and in CUP’s volume Performing Beethoven.
+Research begun whilst a student of Peter le Huray at Cambridge resulted in the now growing revival of improvised chordal accompaniment on the cello, with performances, recordings and publications in Early Music.
+He has written widely about performance in The Strad and in CUP’s volume Performing Beethoven.

 David Watkin brings to conducting decades of music making at the highest level.
-The breadth of his musical background – academic and practical, ‘early’ and modern, vocal and instrumental, symphonic and chamber – gives him a unique perspective.
+The breadth of his musical background – academic and practical, ‘early’ and modern, vocal and instrumental, symphonic and chamber – gives him a unique perspective in a wide range of repertoire.
 As Principal Cello in some of the world’s leading ensembles - English Baroque Soloists, Orchestre Revolutionnaire et Romantique, the Orchestra of the Age of Enlightenment, the Philharmonia Orchestra and the Scottish Chamber Orchestra - he played a key role at the heart of some ground-breaking performances.
 As well as formal study of conducting he has worked under, and received guidance from some of the leading conductors of the age.
-He has conducted groups including the Scottish Chamber Orchestra, the Royal Scottish National Orchestra, the Malta Philharmonic, the Swedish Baroque Orchestra, the Academy of Ancient Music, the Manchester Consort and has been Assistant Conductor at Glyndebourne Festival Opera.
-This year he conducted Mahler’s epic First Symphony with the European Union Youth Orchestra at European Forum Alpbach and he completes the cycle of Brahms Symphonies with the Meadows Chamber Orchestra.
-He has conducted ensembles at the Royal Academy of Music, The Guildhall School of Music, the Royal Welsh College and the Royal Conservatoire of Scotland, where he is a Professor.
+He has conducted groups including the Scottish Chamber Orchestra, the Royal Scottish National Orchestra, the Malta Philharmonic, the Swedish Baroque Orchestra, the Academy of Ancient Music, and the Manchester Consort.
+He was Assistant Conductor to Robin Ticciati at Glyndebourne Festival Opera and conducted Handel's Agrippina at RCS as well as scenes in concert from Fidelio and Pelleas.
+He conducted the EUYO Campus Orchestra at Grafenegg and returned to conduct Mahler’s epic First Symphony with the European Union Youth Orchestra at European Forum Alpbach.
+In his time conducting the Meadows Chamber Orchestra he completed a cycle of Brahms Symphonies.
+As Artistic Director of St Endellion Easter Festival he conducted Bach's St John Passion, and with Manchester Consort the St Matthew Passion.
+He has conducted ensembles at the Royal Academy of Music, The Guildhall School of Music, the Royal Welsh College, Cambridge University Chamber Orchestra and the Royal Conservatoire of Scotland, where he is a Professor.